 1½ cups [375 ml] powdered (confectioners’) sugar, plus more if needed

 2 to 3 tbsp [30-45 ml] brewed espresso or coffee, plus more if needed

 ½ tsp [2.5 ml] instant espresso powder, or finely ground espresso coffee beans

 Make the madeleine batter: In a medium bowl, whisk together flours, cocoa powder, baking powder, instant espresso powder (or ground espresso beans), and salt.
 Set aside.

 In a large bowl, beat eggs, granulated sugar, and vanilla with a mixer on medium speed until frothy, about 4 minutes.
 Fold the flour mixture into the egg mixture in 2 additions using a rubber spatula.
-Fold in the melted butter until incorporated.
+Fold in the melted butter or dairy free spread until incorporated.
 Refrigerate the batter for at least two hours or overnight.

 Preheat oven to 375°F [190°C].
 Butter madeleine pan.
 Fill each madeleine mold with 1 heaping tablespoon batter.
 The batter will be stiff, but it will spread as it bakes.
 Bake until a cake tester inserted into centers comes out clean, 7 to 8 minutes.
 Immediately turn madeleines out onto a wire rack.
 If baking the madeleines in batches, wash the pan, dry it thoroughly, butter the molds, fill them with batter and repeat the baking process.

 Make the glaze: Dissolve the instant espresso powder into the brewed espresso (or stir in the ground espresso beans).
 Whisk the powdered sugar and brewed espresso mixture together.